 We left the Philippines at 7:30 am and landed in Kuala Lumpur at 11:30 am.
 We booked a room in Sama-Sama hotel (previously Pan Pacific Hotel), which is located at Level 2 of the Arrivals area.
 Upon checking in, I decided to relax in the room.
 Flying with an infant and a toddler is no joke – I needed to recharge!
 When I remember to take out my laptop, that’s when I realized my son’s bag was missing – his Lightning McQueen Rolling Luggage!
 I put my laptop and my iPad there!

 It must have been the adrenaline rush.
 All of a sudden I had a lot of energy.
-I grabbed my baby bag and my kids.
-I went to the concierge to check their baggage area.
+I grabbed my diaper bag and my kids, and then went to the concierge to check their baggage area.
 I talked to the Buggy driver to ask how many of my bags did he put in the buggy.
 When all their answers were the same, I was convinced I left it at the airport.
 I just couldn’t really remember what happened between picking up the checked baggage and checking into the room.
 It’s like a memory gap or a blank or a hole.
 Good thing we were staying at an airport hotel.

 I checked the Lost and Found office – it was close.
 When I went up to Level 3, for some reason I couldn’t find an airport staff or security – must be on a lunch break.
 When I finally spotted one, the security officer advised me to get a Security Pass at Level 2.
 By the way, the Lost and Found Office is just beside the Security Pass Information office.